OCKProject/climate/README.md

 DOI: [10.25815/eb9f-ad48](https://doi.org/10.25815/eb9f-ad48)

-Open Climate Knowledge (OCK) is an open research project for data mining Open Access (OA) papers related to Climate Change &mdash; to build stats on OA rates, and for researcher to use in their work.
+Open Climate Knowledge (OCK) is an open research project for data mining Open Access (OA) papers related to Climate Change &mdash; to build stats on OA rates, and for researchers to use in their work.
 OCK is intended for researchers inside and outside of academe.

 >Get involved!
 Run the software yourself or contribute to the research project.
 You can see open tasks and areas of expertise that need covering [here](https://github.com/petermr/climate/issues).
 If you have questions or comments then raise an issue on [GitHub](https://github.com/petermr/climate/issues) or message on Twitter with the hashtag [#OCK](https://twitter.com/search?q=%23OCK&src=typed_query&f=live).